Survivor Series: WarGames (2025): Storylines

+In his final match at Survivor Series and on pay-per-view, John Cena defended Raw's WWE Intercontinental Championship against Dominik Mysterio.

 On the November 10 episode of Raw, Triple H introduced John Cena, who addressed his hometown of Boston until he was interrupted by WWE Intercontinental Champion Dominik Mysterio.
-This lead to Triple H ordering him to face Cena for the title, where Cena subsequently defeated Mysterio to win the title for the first time in his career.
-The following week, Mysterio interrupted Cena once again, and demanded a rematch.
+This led to Triple H ordering him to face Cena for the title, where Cena subsequently defeated Mysterio to win the title for the first time in his career.
+The following week, Mysterio interrupted Cena once again, and demanded a rematch for the title.
 Cena then proposed to defend it that night, but Mysterio declined.
 Mysterio said he wanted to face Cena in his hometown of San Diego at Survivor Series: WarGames, which Cena accepted.

 Since September, Women's World Champion Stephanie Vaquer and Nikki Bella formed an alliance.
 On the November 10 episode of Raw after Vaquer successfully defended her title, Bella attacked her with the title, turning heel for the first time since 2018.
 The following week, Bella attacked Vaquer during her entrance, and stated that she did not come back to be Vaquer's sidekick.
 Bella then demanded a title match against Vaquer, which was subsequently scheduled for Survivor Series: WarGames.